 Read: Baidu Business Model

-In the past years, business model.
-As the leading Chinese search provider, in 2017 updated its mission to “ aims to make a complex world simpler through technology.”has followed an expansion business strategy focused on acquiring assets and companies that complemented its core
+In the past years, business model.has followed an expansion business strategy focused on acquiring assets and companies that complemented its core

 This mission is achieved via a two-pillar strategy:

-- Users: enjoying search experience wants a search engine that gives them relevant results
+- Users: enjoying search experience want a search engine that gives them relevant results.

-- Content Providers: video copyright holders, apps owners who list their apps on revenues app store, or users who contribute their valuable and copyrighted content to products, and publishers.
+- Content Providers: video copyright holders, app owners who list their apps on the revenues. app store, users who contribute their valuable and copyrighted content to products, and publishers.
 Those users get visibility or money in exchange for this content. has to make sure to allow those content providers to get in exchange for their work and creativity visibility and

-Understanding how the value proposition for each player comes together is critical to understand the business decisions a company like makes over time.
+Understanding how the value proposition for each player comes together is critical to understanding the business decisions a company like makes over time.

 For instance, as Google) moves more and more toward AI, the need to balance the value proposition for Union Members might fickle.(like